Breaking changes

 • Append '(⚠️ DEPRECATED)' to the page name.
 Note that even though the whole component page is being moved, there may be some things that can be reused and moved into the new version of the component.
 Be sure that components are linked and referenced from the correct location — the assets panel is a helpful place to test references.

-• Append '(⚠️ DEPRECATED)' to the the component and any base components in the page.
+• Append '(⚠️ DEPRECATED)' to the component name and any base components in the page.

 • When the component has been deprecated due to breaking changes in a newer version, link to the new version from the deprecated page.